AlexanderKuznecov/AlexanderKuznecov/README.md

-## 👋 Hi there, I'm Alexander Kuznecov!
+## 👋 Hi there, I'm Alexandar Kuznecov!

 🎓 Software Engineering student
 💡 Passionate about building clean and useful applications